thingsboard/thingsboard.github.io/_includes/docs/pe/edge/user-guide/alarms.md

 ## Overview

 This manual provides an overview of the alarm notification system functionalities available on the ThingsBoard **PE Edge** *Platform*.
-It includes detailed instructions on the fundamental concepts of configuring and utilizing alarms within ThingsBoard **Edge PE**.
+It includes detailed instructions on the fundamental concepts of configuring and utilizing alarms within ThingsBoard **PE Edge**.
 Key topics covered are the creation of processing rules, configuration of notifications, and event response mechanisms.

 For more information, please refer to [working with alarms](/docs/pe/user-guide/alarms/#main-concepts) documentation.